UEF-SmartSleepLab/slf-arousalscoring/README.md

 python src/slf_arousalscoring/train.py --param-path config_files/tensorflow_MESA_arousals.yml --mlflow-tracking-uri http://localhost:5001
 ```

-This will train a sleep staging model using MESA open data in sleeplab format.
-See the [instructions for downloading and converting the data](https://github.com/UEF-SmartSleepLab/sleeplab-format/tree/main/examples/dod_sleep_staging).

 To use GPU with Tensorflow, you need to have [CUDA and CUDNN installed properly](https://www.tensorflow.org/install/pip).
 Then, you can use a GPU for training with `--tf-use-gpu` and `--visible-device` flags, for example to run training on GPU 1:

 ```console